rafifiaan/Alexia-DarkMaze-Java/README.md

 2. Sandyatama Fransisna [Tap This!](https://www.linkedin.com/in/sandyatama-fransisna-74445a21a/)
 </br>

-# Thankyou for attention, thankyou OOP see you on the next project!
+# Thankyou OOP, see you on the next project!